hrfee/jellyfin-accounts/README.md

 invites =
 ; Path to store emails addresses in JSON emails =
 ; Path to the user policy template.
-Can be acquired with get-template. user_template =
+Can be acquired with get-defaults (jf-accounts -g). user_template =
+; Path to the user configuration template (part of homescreen layout).
+Can be acquired with get-defaults (jf-accounts -g). user_configuration =
+; Path to the user display preferences template (part of homescreen layout).
+Can be acquired with get-defaults (jf-accounts -g). user_displayprefs =
 ; Path to custom bootstrap.css
 custom_css =
 ```